-Recidivist drink-driver who killed his passenger jailed
+Recidivist drink-driver Brent Aickin jailed over fatal east Auckland crash that killed his passenger

 "He is very much a broken man."

-On the morning of August 10, Siviter's mother was told by a police officer her son had died overnight in crash.
+On the morning of August 10, Siviter's mother Renee Kelly was told by a police officer her son had died overnight in crash.

-It had left her in disbelief and had made her feel physically ill.
+She told the court today that the news left her in disbelief and had made her feel physically ill.

 "As the day wore on the horror of it all became very real," she said.